michalroots/michalroots.github.io/_posts/2021-12-10-community-council.md

 You can **[get the 14-page pdf game manual here](https://payhip.com/buy?link=i1F9N){:target="_blank"}**.
 You can offer a donation to encourage me to create more games, or enter a coupon GIFT at checkout and get the game for free.

 The game was prototyped during [Pico Autumn Community Gathering](https://pico.microsolidarity.cc/projects/autumn-gathering-2021){:target="_blank"}.

-Below is the preview of the manual.
+Below is the first section of the manual.

 <p align="center">🧙‍♂️</p><br>